 HI GUYS!
-Omg this mousse.
+Omg this easy chocolate mousse.
 I shot this at 9am one day this week, and couldn’t stop eating it during the shoot.
 At 9am.
 I mean, I had just finished breakfast for goodness sake.

 But I guess that’s also a testament to how delicious this mousse is.
 And guess what?
 It’s made healthier thanks to a secret ingredient.
 So I have no regrets about this 9am chocolate mousse-ing.

 So what’s the secret ingredient?
 Greek yogurt, y’all.
 Nearly a cup’s worth.
 I substituted it in for heavy cream, which makes this mousse a whole lot healthier.
 So instead of upwards of 500 calories per serving, you’re looking at half that amount.

 Not that it’s all about the calories.
 Because I’m a firm believer that no food makes you fat, it’s how much of it that does.

 But when it comes to a dessert like chocolate mousse, I do like that I can make it slightly healthier, while still enjoying all the goodness of a traditional chocolate mousse.

 Tasting this homemade chocolate mousse, you wouldn’t even know it contains Greek yogurt.
 When combined with the other ingredients, it simply adds a subtle tang.
 The consistency is on point, too.
 Still creamy and rich, with that classic whipped texture.